dperson/samba/README.md

     sudo docker run -it --name samba -p 139:139 -p 445:445 \
                 -v /path/to/directory:/mount \
                 -d dperson/samba -p

+If changing the permissions of your files is not possible in your setup you can instead set the environment variables `USERID` and `GROUPID` to the values of the owner of your files.

 * High memory usage by samba.
 Multiple people have reported high memory usage that's never freed by the samba processes.
 Recommended work around below: